desenvolvedorIcotrade/App.bot/blog/_posts/2018-06-27-one-hundred-thousand-pull-requests.md

 date:   2018-06-27 09:00:00 +0100
 ---

-Early this morning Dependabot's 100,000th dependency update pull request was merged.
+Early this morning Dependabot's 100,000th pull request was merged.
 It was to a private repo and updated the Ruby gem `selenium-webdriver` from 3.12.0 to 3.13.0.

 💯🎉💯🎉💯🎉💯🎉💯🎉